Trend and Progression of Interpersonal and Corporate Relationships in the 2V Model

 Tab.
 2 – Some correspondences and problems of exact untranslatability from dialect (Ferrara) to Italian

-Terms Rough explanation Translations into English possible Problems of semantics
+Translations into English possible

-The cioccapiatt highlights the person who makes a lot of noise but does not produce concreteness, someone who talks a lot but does not, but also someone who claims to have done or to do, but then will not.
+Someone who “locks the plates”, who makes plates bang The cioccapiatt highlights the person who makes a lot of noise but does not produce concreteness, someone who talks a lot but does not, but also someone who claims to have done or to do, but then will not.

-Millantatore is very negatively connoted in Italian, but the “cioccapiatt” in Ferrara is only vaguely offensive, it is often a joking term.
+Chiacchierone does not contain the semantic dimension of stealth, of boasting, which “cioccapiatt” instead possesses Millantatore is very negatively connoted in Italian, but the “cioccapiatt” in Ferrara is only vaguely offensive, it is often a joking term.

-Puffarol Someone who “makes puffs”.
-Puffs are scams, escapes, broken promises Scammer, “crook” The puffarol makes scams, yes, but not graphs, it can do at most little damage
+The puffarol makes scams, yes, but not graphs, it can do at most little damage

-Trabascan Shady person, someone who has “shady turns” Crook, shady The Trabascan is much more negative than the Puffarol, it can also be criminal, while the Puffarol generally does not do serious damage, but is limited to “throwing bins”
+The Trabascan is much more negative than the Puffarol, it can also be criminal, while the Puffarol generally does not do serious damage, but is limited to “throwing bins”

 Exercises on untranslatability Exercise: search for words within their own dialects (if known), which may be difficult to translate into the Italian language.
 Evaluate the problems and difficulties of a precise translation, using the example of the table above.
 Exercise: search for words within your own language that may be difficult to translate into another known language.
 Evaluate the problems and difficulties of a precise linguistic translation, and the alternatives to effectively transfer the meaning.
 Exercise: researching technical terms within your profession, selecting above all the terms that should be explained to new customers, and the terms that we cannot take for granted or simplistically translate into a different language.
 Above all, select the terms that require the client’s “acculturation”.